tldr-pages/tldr/pages/linux/slapt-src.md

 # slapt-src

-> a utility to make querying, retrieving, and building slackbuilds as
+> A utility to automate building of slackbuilds.
-> easy as working with binary packages with slapt-src.
+> SlackBuild sources need to be configured in the slapt-srcrc file.

 - Update the list of available slackbuilds and versions: